Get ‘paid’ for walking with these free apps

 How it works: Download the WinWalk app on Google Play, open the app and simply start walking.
 The app doesn’t require you to log in or make an account.
 It also doesn’t track using a GPS, it uses the phone's built-in sensor.

 How much are my steps worth?
-For every 100 steps, you make you are rewarded one WinWalk coin.
-Note, you can only record up to 10,000 steps per day, so you can earn 10 WinWalk coins per day.
+For every 100 steps, you are rewarded with one WinWalk coin.
+Note, you can only record up to 10,000 steps per day, so you can earn a maximum of 10 WinWalk coins per day.

 What rewards do I get?
 In return, you get vouchers for high street stores such as Primark and Tesco.
 WinWalk has a lottery feature that you can enter with 65 coins and win a £5 voucher at a high-street store.
 You can also fill out surveys to win extra coins.